USHUS (sonar)

 USHUS is an Integrated Submarine Sonar System developed by the Naval Physical and Oceanographic Laboratory (NPOL) of the Defence Research and Development Organisation (DRDO) of India and manufactured by Bharat Electronics Limited (BEL).
 It has been developed for use in submarines of the Indian Navy, especially for Sindhughosh-class submarines.
 Some reports also suggest that Arihant-class nuclear ballistic missile submarines are also equipped with USHUS system.
 USHUS replaces Russian systems like MGK-400 and MGK-519 sonars on Indian submarines.

 Design and description

 USHUS is a multipurpose integrated sonar suite used for detecting and tracking enemy submarines, surface vessels, and torpedoes as well as for underwater communication and obstacles avoidance operations.
 The sonar capabilities of includes active and passive sonar surveillance, underwater communication and is capable of interception and.
 The sub-systems of the sonar includes Active Sonar Array, Passive Sonar Array, Intercept Sonar Array (low to medium frequency), Obstacle Avoidance System and Underwater Telephony.
 The USHUS-2 variant has a detection range of 30 km.

-The team developing the sonar was awarded the AGNI Award for self-reliance by the Prime Minister of India in May 2007.
+The team developing the sonar was awarded the AGNI Award for self-reliance by the then Prime Minister of India Dr. Manmohan Singh in May 2007.